East-West Ministries began because two men couldn’t resist the call of Christ’s great mission . . . go into the world and multiply His disciples.

 In May 1993, East-West Ministries International was established to train and mentor faithful and reliable national pastors.
 These pastors could then become a catalyst for indigenous church growth—evangelizing the lost, equipping new believers, and establishing grace-oriented churches.

 Since 1993, the Lord has been faithful in expanding the reach of East-West Ministries.
-During this time of expansion and development, East-West has grown from two men to over 100 staff members and hundreds of national partners.
+During this time of expansion and development, East-West has grown from two men to 200 staff members volunteers and hundreds of national partners.

-Now in 47 countries, our staff is privileged to lead many strategic and creative ministries.
+Now in 54 countries, our staff is privileged to lead many strategic and creative ministries.
 We work primarily in limited access countries and among unreached and unengaged people groups around the world.
-East-West has offices in Plano, Texas; Houston, Texas; Moscow, Russia; Seville, Spain; New Delhi, India; and Central Asia.
+East-West has offices in Plano, Texas; Houston, Texas; Grand Rapids, Michigan; Moscow, Russia; Seville, Spain; New Delhi, India; and Central Asia.

 A New Chapter